Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-4.md

 }
 ```

 Again, we're using hashing as a mechanism of providing unique representations of data.
 We want all transactions in a block to be uniquely identified by a single hash.
-To achieve this, we get a hash of each transaction, concatenate them, and get a hash of the concatenated combination.
+To achieve this, we get hashes of each transaction, concatenate them, and get a hash of the concatenated combination.

-Bitcoin uses a more elaborate technique: it represents all transactions containing in a block as a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) and uses the root hash of the tree in the Proof-of-Work system.
-This approach allows to quickly check if a blocks contains certain transaction, having only just the root hash and without downloading all the transactions.
+> Bitcoin uses a more elaborate technique: it represents all transactions containing in a block as a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) and uses the root hash of the tree in the Proof-of-Work system.
+This approach allows to quickly check if a block contains certain transaction, having only just the root hash and without downloading all the transactions.

 Let's check that everything is correct so far: